QR Codes in Marketing: Custom Design Guide

 Custom styling should never come at the expense of functionality.
 Keep these critical design parameters in mind:

-- Respect the Quiet Zone: Keep a clear margin around the outside border of the QR code.
+- Respect the Quiet Zone: Keep a clear margin equal to at least 4× the size of one module (dot) around the outside border of the QR code.
 If surrounding text or graphics creep too close, the scanner won't be able to isolate the code.

 - Keep Data Length Short: The more characters you encode into a static QR code, the denser and more compact the grid becomes.
 If you need to link to a very long URL, use a URL shortener first.
 This keeps the grid clean and easier for low-end cameras to read.